 IMF warns about uncertainty over Lopez Obrador policies

-WASHINGTON (AP) — The International Monetary Fund is warning that uncertainty associated with the policies of the incoming administration of Mexican President-elect Andres Manuel Lopez Obrador persists and poses a significant challenge for the country's economy.
+WASHINGTON (AP) — The International Monetary Fund warned Thursday that uncertainty associated with the policies of the incoming administration of Mexican President-elect Andres Manuel Lopez Obrador persists and poses a significant challenge for the country's economy.

-The warning in an IMF report Thursday comes after a team visited Mexico last month to conduct an annual economic review.
+The IMF issued the warning in a report after a team visited Mexico last month to conduct an annual economic review.
+Its concern comes a week after Fitch Ratings changed its outlook on Mexico's long-term foreign currency debt from "stable" to "negative," citing the potential policies of Lopez Obrador.

+The IMF report said Mexico's main domestic risks "pertain to uncertainty" about the priorities of the administration, the continued existence of energy and other reforms, and questions over whether oil production would decline further.
+It also mentioned a deterioration of the rule of law.

 The future hinges on the "steadfast implementation of structural reforms while ensuring continued macroeconomic stability," the report said.